-- (i) The above quoted equity investments are managed by reputable assets managers, who take investment decisions on behalf of the Group. - (ii) Quoted equity investments include investments in Qatar of QR.
-316,658,371 (2020: QR.
-312,095,234) and QR.
-32,622,978 (2020: QR.
-28,760,146) outside Qatar. - (iii) Upon disposal of these equity investments, any balances within the OCI reserve for these equity investments is reclassified to retained earnings and is not reclassified to profit or loss. - (iv) The movements in these financial assets at fair value through other comprehensive income are as follows:
+- (i) The above quoted equity investments are managed by reputable assets managers, who take investment decisions on behalf of the Group.
+The group has control and title to these investments. - (ii) Quoted equity investments include investments in Qatar of QR.
+268,908,483 (2022: QR.
+295,622,352) and QR.
+Nil (2022: QR.
+63,414,848) outside Qatar. - (iii) The Company converted certain investment in quoted equity shares into a fund structure and carried the investment in units at fair value through other comprehensive income (FVTOCI).
+The investment in fund is managed by a reputable portfolio manager. - (iv) The capital from the fund is invested in portfolio of equity securities of listed companies within the GCC.
+The fund's underlying equity portfolio are denominated in different GCC currency such as Saudi Riyals (SAR), UAE Dirhams (AED), Kuwaiti Dinar (KWD), Omani Riyals (RO) and Qatari Riyals (QAR). - (v) Upon disposal of these investments, any balances within the OCI reserve is reclassified to retained earnings and is not reclassified to profit or loss. - (vi) The movements in these financial assets at fair value through other comprehensive income are as follows: